blueguy42/blueguy42/README.md

 ## 👋 Hi there!
 My name is Ahmad Alfani Handoyo, but you can call me Afan.
-I'm a computer science undergraduate student at Institut Teknologi Bandung, and I have a strong passion for software engineering.
+I'm a computer science undergraduate student at Institut Teknologi Bandung.
 I'm known for my strong analytical skills and attention to detail – some might even call me a perfectionist with a heart!

 I'm always looking for new and interesting projects to work on, so feel free to check out my GitHub repositories to see what I've been up to.
 You can also learn more about me and my work on my personal website at <a href="https://www.afanhandoyo.com">afanhandoyo.com</a>.